RefactoringGuru/refactoring-examples/interactive-en-before/csharp/split-temporary-variable.md

 Let's look at <i>Split Temporary Variable</i>, by way of the example of a small method for calculating the movement of a ball in space as a function of time and the forces acting on it.

+Notably for our example, the <code>acc</code> variable is set in it twice.

+It performs two tasks: it contains the initial acceleration caused by the first force…

+…and later acceleration caused by both forces.

+So it is better to split up this variable, with each part responsible for only one task.

 Start by changing the name of the variable.
 For this purpose, it is convenient to select a name that reflects the first use of the variable.

 We will also declare it a constant to make sure that a value Is assigned only once.